habitat-sh/habitat/www/source/blog/2018-07-18-habitat-gcr-and-gke.html.md

   return 0
 }
 ```
 This means we depend on the `core/nginx` maintained package and don't require any special build or installation setup.
 This package will export a port which is important for us to see the `index.html` page when deployed at a later stage.
 The configuration directory also includes a simple `nginx.conf` file.

-## Build the Habitat package and create the container image
+## Build the Chef Habitat package and create the container image

-With Habitat installed locally, let's first trigger a build:
+With Chef Habitat installed locally, let's first trigger a build:
 ```
 $ cd hab-gcr-demo/
 $ hab pkg build .
    hab-studio: Creating Studio at /hab/studios/src (default) ...
 ```
 This will create a `hart` file in the `results` folder according to the origin and package name e.g.
 ```